Reviewed by Dr. Linda Simon MVB MRCVS.

 - Muscle tremors

-However, don’t overlook the symptoms and wait for them to disappear.
+However, don’t overlook the symptoms and, if they are tolerable, wait to see if they improve shortly.
 Consult your veterinarian to let him professionally advise you on the right course of action.

 - Altered mental state